Matthew Matthew

 Will solar panels affect my ability to sell my home?

-In most cases, no. Solar panels installed under permitted development and compliant with building regulations should not complicate a property sale.
-Buyers may request documentation confirming DNO registration and building compliance, which a reputable installer will provide.
-Issues are more likely if installations were carried out without proper certification.
+In most cases, no. Solar panels installed under permitted development and compliant with building regulations should not complicate a sale.
+Buyers may request documentation confirming DNO registration and building compliance, which a reputable installer provides.
+Issues are more likely if an installer carried out the work without proper certification.

 What happens if I install solar panels without the correct approvals?

 If planning permission was required but not obtained, your local authority could request retrospective approval or, in rare cases, removal.
-More commonly, problems arise during property sales when missing compliance certificates are flagged.
+More commonly, problems arise during property sales when a buyer’s solicitor flags missing compliance certificates.
 Ensuring DNO notification and building regulations sign-off at installation avoids this risk.

 Can I install solar panels on a flat roof without planning permission?